10 Surprising Ways to Improve Your Body Image—No Dieting Required

 When you spend a ton of time fixating on things you’d like to change about yourself, there’s not much time left to enjoy life.
 This can lead to poorer emotional health and a diminished quality of life.

-Take action!
-Focusing on living a balanced life can help give your body image a boost and improve your quality of life, says Andrew Walen, a psychotherapist and Certified Eating Disorder Specialist.
-“I teach my clients to develop what I call the eight keys to a well-rounded life: physical health, emotional health, spiritual health, their work or academic success, relationships with family, relationships with friends, personal development of artistic or avocational interests, and indulgence in joy and adventure.”
+Take action: Focusing on living a balanced life can help give your body image a boost and improve your quality of life, says Andrew Walen, a psychotherapist, certified eating disorder specialist, and founder and CEO of The Body Image Therapy with locations in Washington, D.C, and Columbia, Maryland.
+“I teach my clients to develop what I call the eight keys to a well-rounded life: Physical health, emotional health, spiritual health, their work or academic success, relationships with family, relationships with friends, personal development of artistic or avocational interests, and indulgence in joy and adventure.”
 Set aside time to work on these areas of life, and you might just reduce the unhealthy focus on body image, Walen says.

 Set performance-oriented goals

-When you look at fitness as a means to a specific body type, you’re bound to get frustrated and down on yourself.
+When you’re hoping fitness will deliver a desired body type, you’re bound to get frustrated and down on yourself.
 Losing weight, building muscle, or reaching any physical appearance-based goal for that matter can be tough!
 Instead of focusing on how fitness makes you look, consider how your workouts can make you feel and what they can help you accomplish.
 “Setting performance goals that are reasonable and within a person’s physical capabilities provides a sense of accomplishment, which in turn reduces a fixation on body image,” Walen explains.

 Take a hike